-To find out if your collection, books or other materials are appropriate gifts for the Hartman Center, please contact the director.
+To find out if your collection, books, or other materials are appropriate gifts for the Hartman Center, please contact the director.

-Since the arrival of the J. Walter Thompson (JWT) Archives at Duke University in 1987 and the subsequent founding of the Hartman Center five years later, the center has grown by leaps and bounds with the addition of new collections and staff and researcher interest.
-In 1992, Duke alumnus John W. Hartman committed funding that made a reality the vision of a center dedicated to documenting advertising, sales and marketing.
+Since the arrival of the J. Walter Thompson (JWT) Archives at Duke University in 1987 and the subsequent founding of the Hartman Center five years later, the center has grown by leaps and bounds with the addition of new collections, staff and researcher interest.
+In 1992, Duke alumnus John W. Hartman committed funding that made a reality out of the vision of a center dedicated to documenting advertising, sales and marketing.
 Building on these achievements, we have ambitious goals for acquiring new collections and promoting their use in a digital environment, all of which creates ongoing ways for donors to be a lasting part of the Hartman Center.

 The Hartman Center has been a training ground for numerous people who want to gain experience working with rare materials that focus on advertising.
 Learn more about how you can help.